José Joaquín Pérez: Early life and family

+Career

 Pérez entered politics as a Deputy for Aconcagua Province in 1826 and later held seats for Puchacay, Curicó, and Santiago.
 He also served as Minister of the Interior and Minister of Foreign Relations under President Manuel Bulnes.
 During his tenure as a Senator and State Councillor under Manuel Montt, Pérez remained neutral in political conflicts, positioning him as a unifying candidate for the presidency in 1861.

+Presidency

 As president, Pérez's administration promoted reconciliation and reform.
 He enacted an amnesty law for political disputes from 1851 to 1861, allowed greater freedom of the press, and passed the Law of Freedom of Worship in 1865.
 His government oversaw key infrastructure projects, including the completion of the Valparaíso–Santiago railway, and addressed major national events, such as the fire at the Church of the Company of Jesus in 1863, which led to the establishment of the Santiago Fire Department.
 Pérez also signed the 1866 border treaty with Bolivia and conducted a national census, recording a population of over 1.8 million.

+Under his presidency, Chile expanded into Araucanía lands, fighting against the indigenous.

 Re-elected in 1866, Pérez faced economic challenges due to debts incurred during the Chincha Islands War (1865–1866) against Spain.
 His second term included constitutional reforms, such as the prohibition of immediate presidential re-election, enacted shortly before he left office in 1871.

 Following his presidency, Pérez continued to serve in political roles, including as a Senator.
 He died in Santiago in 1889 at the age of 88.